AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

     1. Open the topic in Preview mode.

-    1. In the left rail, click **Version History** and select a version.
+    1. In the left rail, select **Version History** and select a version.

         ![](images/timeline-versions62_cs.png){width="800" align="left"}

-    1. From the listed versions, select the one that you want to use as the base version and click **Preview Version**.
+    1. From the listed versions, select the one that you want to use as the base version and select **Preview Version**.
 The preview of the selected version is shown in the Version Preview window.

     1. From the **Show Diff** list, select the version with which you want to compare the base version.